Channing

 How to Pronounce Channing

 Our model has identified 3 different pronunciations for the name Channing.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 77.8% confident that Channing is pronounced as CHA-nihng.
-The next most likely pronunciation is CHA-nihng, at 13.3% confidence.
+Our model is 77.8% confident that Channing is pronounced as CHA-nihng, which has 2 syllables.
+The next most likely pronunciation is CHA-nihng, at 13.3% confidence, with 2 syllables.

 CHA-nihng (2 syllables)